-On Wednesday, after outrage over the Randolph County Board of Education’s Sept.
-16 decision to ban Ellison’s 1952 novel shamed the county from California to London for more than a week, the board held a special meeting to reconsider its move.
-In a packed meeting room on the southern edge of Asheboro, Randolph County’s seat, the board heard from legal council, a school administrator and two classroom teachers, all of whom gently suggested the board’s radical decision had not been well-thought-out.
+On Wednesday, after outrage over the Randolph County Board of Education’s September 16 decision to ban Ellison’s 1952 novel shamed the county from California to London for more than a week, the board held a special meeting to reconsider its move.
+In a packed meeting room on the southern edge of Randolph County’s seat of Asheboro, the board heard from legal council, a school administrator and two classroom teachers, all of whom gently suggested the board’s radical decision had not been well-thought-out.
 It was a monumental understatement.
 And after an hour-long discussion, the board — in a 6-1 vote — reversed its original decision.
 Copies of Invisible Man are now back on library shelves in Randolph County schools.

-“I want to apologize for myself,” said board member Matthew Lambeth, who admitted he had taken action before getting enough good information from school officials and educators.
-(Wonder if he’d heard of Wikipedia?)
+“I want to apologize for myself,” said board member Matthew Lambeth, who admitted that he had taken action before getting enough good information from school officials and educators.
+(Wonder if he’s ever heard of Wikipedia?)
 Lambeth was brutally honest in describing why he voted for the ban — and his reasons speak to the massive disconnect that still exists across this country between people of color and white leaders who choose to remain mind-bogglingly oblivious to contemporary American life.

-“I come from a very privileged background… a very white background,” Lambeth said.
+“I come from a very privileged background … a very white background,” Lambeth said.
 “Race never played in any decision.”
 When he first read Invisible Man in college, Lambeth said, the novel “gave me insight into the fact that not everybody has the same viewpoints and life experiences that I have.”

-If he’d been so enlightened, why, then, did Lambeth vote for the ban in the first place?
+If he’d been so enlightened in college, why, then, did Lambeth vote for the ban in the first place?
 His decision, he said, was based on the novel’s depictions of rape and incest.
 Lambeth confessed to county residents and members of the press who packed the meeting room that his cousin had been raped by her father, and that this critical event had left a deep scar on him and other members of his family.
 Never mind that rape and incest occur in other materials that are freely available to students — from the works Shakespeare to the books of The Bible — it was the rape and incest in Invisible Man that was particularly unacceptable to Lambeth.

 Another board member, Tracy Boyles, said he changed his mind after tapping into his conservative ideas about patriotism.
 He still considers Invisible Man “immoral,” he told the audience, but reconsidered his decision to ban the book after facing up to an irreconcilable dilemma: while his son had joined the military and gone overseas to fight for American freedoms, “I’m here taking [one of those freedoms] away.
 Is that right of me?
 No.”